netopyr/open-dolphin/README.md

 A good place to start are the demos.
 See https://github.com/canoo/open-dolphin/tree/master/subprojects/demo-javafx
 where "combined" contains starter and configuration.
-From there have a look into the references client and server classes.
+From there have a look into the referenced client and server classes.

 General approach
 ----------------